Rockefeller Archive Center: Founding and history

 The Rockefeller Archive Center was initially established in 1974 as a division of Rockefeller University.
 It is located in the Hillcrest house, in Pocantico Hills, North Tarrytown, NY, adjacent to the Kykuit estate.
-Hillcrest was initially constructed in 1963 for Martha Baird Rockefeller, wife of John D. Rockefeller, Jr., although she did not ever stay in the house.
-Martha played a key role in collaborating with architect Mott Schmidt for design of the house, as evidenced by sketches and letters.
+Hillcrest was initially constructed in 1963 for Martha Baird Rockefeller, wife of John D. Rockefeller, Jr., although she never stayed in the house.
+Martha played a key role in collaborating with architect Mott Schmidt for the design of the house, as evidenced by sketches and letters.
 The 32-room mansion is situated on 24 acres, and the property was given to the Rockefeller Brothers Fund at Martha's death in 1971.

 Lower-level storage vaults with temperature and humidity control were constructed in 1974 as the beginnings of the Rockefeller Archive Center, which opened its doors in 1975.
 Construction was done to create 2.5 floors of archival storage below the existing residence.
 The house continues to contain other family artwork and artifacts, including John D. Rockefeller Jr.’s oak-paneled office from 26 Broadway, relocated to Hillcrest in its original configuration.